jpmedley/MDNBanter/help/BUILDING-PAGES.md

 1. It checks for the existence of a JSON file for the interface in the [Browser compatibility Database](https://github.com/mdn/browser-compat-data).
 If the file does not exist, it creates a blank JSON file.
   * The JSON file contains only false values.
 You will need to supply version numbers.
-  * MDN Helper writes the JSON file to a subfolder of `Desktop/out`.
+  * MDNBanter writes the JSON file to a subfolder of `Desktop/out`.
-1. For the interface and each of its members, MDN Helper pings the expected URL as listed in the Browser compatibility Database.
+1. For the interface and each of its members, MDNBanter pings the expected URL as listed in the Browser compatibility Database.

 1. If pages are found to be missing for the selected interface, boilerplates will be written to the output directory using the same structure as required by "MDN/Content".
 If you used the interactive flag (`-i` or `--interactive`) you will be asked questions to gather information needed for the interface.
 This is no recommended for new MDN writers.